 - Washing dishes - 2 pints

-Other causes of damp include leaking appliances such as faulty pipe work to baths, sinks, toilets and central heating pipes.
+Other causes of damp include leaking appliances such as faulty pipes.

-Covering cooking pans when cooking can help to reduce the amount of steam/water vapour released in to your kitchen.
+Covering cooking pans when cooking can help to reduce the amount of water vapour released in to your kitchen.

-Keeping the home warm and well ventilated is a must in the battle against condensation and mould growth within the home.
+Keeping the home warm and well ventilated is a must in the battle against condensation and mould growth.
 Windows should be left open for a little while each day to allow fresh air to circulate.
-Leaving a bedroom window open for as long as possible after you are up and about will be a great help.
-Mould does not like fresh air and the fresh air dries surfaces that mould likes to cling to.
+Mould does not like fresh air as it dries surfaces that mould likes to cling to.

 This video provides some helpful advice on avoiding and treating mould and condensation:

-Mould should be cleaned off the wall on a regular, if not daily basis, using a suitable proprietary cleaner (when it is only a small area).
-It will grow back but you just have to persist in cleaning it off every time it reappears.
+Mould should be cleaned off walls on a regular basis using a suitable cleaner (when it is only a small area).
+It will grow back but you will have to persist in cleaning it off every time it reappears.

 Wipe down any wet surfaces; especially around and on windows, the more you remove from the home the better.
-Condensation likes cold surfaces like external walls around window reveals and solid concrete ceilings giving the mould the damp it needs to grow on.
+Condensation likes cold surfaces like external walls around window reveals and solid concrete ceilings.

-If you don't clean mould off and don't manage the condensation and mould growth it will just grow to cover all cold surfaces within the home colouring them black whilst giving off a musty unpleasant smell.
+If you don't clean mould off and manage the condensation it will grow to cover all cold surfaces within the home.
+Over time the mould will colour the surfaces black while giving off a musty unpleasant smell.

 Many homes have been improved by the fitting of UPVC (plastic) double glazed windows.
 These windows provide us with draught proof and secure windows.
 Leaving the small trickle vent open is good practice in helping with the management of condensation within the home.

-Unfortunately there is no cure for condensation; however following the tips below can greatly assist with the control / management of internal condensation and its associated mould growths:
+There is no cure for condensation, however the following tips can assist with the management of condensation and the mould that comes with it: